ARF (Adult Residential Facility): adults 18 to 59 with disabilities

 Are state filing fees included?

 No. The $990 state filing fee is paid separately to Community Care Licensing Division when you mail your application.
-This is the standard DSS application fee and is not part of our package.

 Do you communicate with the state on our behalf?